Chapter 3: Geologic Time

 - Explain the principles of relative dating and unconformities

-- Apply principles of relative and absolute dating to determine ages of rocks
+- Apply principles of relative and absolute dating to determine the ages of rocks

-Earth is 4.56 billion years old.
-That’s 4,560,000,000 years.
-That amount of time is so immense that it’s truly difficult to grasp just how long it is.
-To try and put this into perspective, if the average human life-span is 80 years, then the earth has been around for 57,000,000 lifetimes.
-Or if you have a penny for every year the earth has been around, you would have $45.6 million!
+Earth is 4.543 billion years old.
+That’s 4,543,000,000 years, an amount of time so immense that it’s challenging to grasp just how long it is.
+To put this into perspective, if the average human lifespan is 80 years, the Earth has been around for 57,000,000 lifetimes.
+Or if you have a penny for every year the Earth has been around, you would have $45.4 million!
 Constantly writing out millions and billions of years is time-consuming, so when geologists talk about ages, they use a few abbreviations.
-The symbols ka (thousands), Ma (millions), and Ga (billions) refer to points in time, like a date.
+The symbols ka (thousands), Ma (millions), and Ga (billions) refer to points in time like a date.
 For example, the dinosaur extinction occurred at 66 Ma.
-Geologists also use other abbreviations for lengths of time; these include ky, kya, kyr, and k.y. for thousands of years, my, mya, myr, and m.y. millions of years, and by, bya, byr, and b.y. billions of years.
+Geologists also use other abbreviations for lengths of time, including ky, kya, kyr, and k.y. for thousands of years; my, mya, myr, and m.y. for millions of years; and by, bya, byr, and b.y. for billions of years.
 All four varieties of abbreviations mean the same thing in this case.
 Here, you would say the dinosaurs have been extinct for 66 myr.
 If this sounds confusing, you’re not alone because even some geologists use all of the abbreviations interchangeably.
-There is also debate amongst geologists, and other sciences for that matter, over the notation used for geologic time.
+There is a debate amongst geologists, and other sciences, over the notation used for geologic time.

-Fun fact: The Tyrannosaurus rex was one of the last dinosaurs to evolve, at around 70.6 Ma.
-The first dinosaurs evolved about 230 Ma, 159 myr before T-rex evolved.
+Fun fact: The Tyrannosaurus rex was one of the last dinosaurs to evolve about 70.6 Ma (a specific date).
+The first dinosaurs evolved about 230 Ma (a specific date), 159 myr (a length of time) before T-rex evolved.
 We are closer in time to the T-rex than the T-rex is to its earliest dinosaur ancestor!
 See the difference in abbreviations yet?

 3.2 Geologic Time

-Since 4.56 byr is a large chunk of time, geologists have divided it into more manageable chunks by creating a timescale.
-The commonly accepted timescale comes from the International Commission on Stratigraphy (Figure 3.1).
-It is continually revised as new research works to tweak numbers between timescale divisions.
-The one in Figure 3.1 is the most up-to-date as the time of this writing and is what will be referenced throughout this manual.
-The divisions on the timescale are often based on significant events that have taken place tectonically, biologically, or climatically, and the numerical ages are derived from radiometric dating of rocks, minerals, and fossils.
+Since 4.54 byr is a large chunk of time, geologists have divided it into more manageable chunks by creating a time scale.
+The commonly accepted time scale comes from the International Commission on Stratigraphy (Figure 3.1).
+It is continually revised as new research fine-tunes numbers between time scale divisions.
+The one in Figure 3.1 is the most up-to-date at the time of this writing and will be referenced throughout this manual.
+The divisions on the time scale are often based on significant events that have taken place tectonically, biologically, or climatically, and the numerical ages are derived from radiometric dating of rocks, minerals, and fossils.

-Many depictions of the geologic timescale don’t show the decisions of geologic time on the same scale.
-Look at the timescale in Figure 3.1, for example.
+Many depictions of the geologic time scale don’t show the divisions of geologic time on the same scale.
+Look at the time scale in Figure 3.1, for example.
 The far-right column goes from 4.6 Ga to 541 Ma; that’s about 4 billion years of history in one small column!
 The other three columns make up the remaining 500 myrs.
 The reason for this is that geologists know much more about the last 500 myrs of Earth’s history than the first 4 byrs.
-So, let’s make a geologic timescale where all of geologic time is shown at the same scale.
+So, let’s make a geologic time scale where all geologic time is shown at the same scale.